yaojiqunaer/react-study/README.md

 This will create a new react app in the directory my-app

+## Libraries

+### `npm install sass -D`

+This will install the node-sass package, which is a library that allows you to use Sass in your project

+### `npm install react-router-dom`

+This will install the react-router-dom package, which is a library that allows you to use routing in your project

+### `npm install react-dom`

+This will install the react-dom package, which is a library that allows you to use React in your project

+### `npm install react-redux`

+This will install the react-redux package, which is a library that allows you to use Redux in your project

+### `npm install redux`

+This will install the redux package, which is a library that allows you to use Redux in your project

+### `npm install axios`

+This will install the axios package, which is a library that allows you to make HTTP requests in your project

 ## Available Scripts

 In the project directory, you can run: